kryotech-ltd/ragnar/README.md

 ## UserModel

-- Note that, If the app knows only user's uid, then it can create user model and use some of the user model's methods.
+- Note that, If the app knows only user's uid, then it can create user model (Not user docuemnt) and use some of the user model's methods.

 - Note, when user sign-in for the first time, `{ registeredAt, updatedAt, profileReady }` will be set at `/users/<uid>` in realtime database by cloud function.
-  - Then, ( or before function create profile document ), the app will updaet `{ lastSignInAt }` in `UserService`.
+This is called `user-doc-init-by-function`.
+  - So, it's important to know that when user signs in for the first time, the app may want to update `lastSignIn` on user's profile document and load it.
+But the `registeredAt` may be 0.
+This is because `registeredAt` is set by cloud function asynchronously.
+    - What if the app update's `profileReady` to different value (this may happen on testing) immediately after user signs in, and later `user-doc-init-by-function` happens?
+That's right, `profileReady` may be reset in this case.
+But normal use case, this won't happen.

-- `UserModel.load()` tries to load user document at `/users<uid>` that may or may not have `{ registeredAt, updatedAt, profileReady }` since this data is set asynchronously.
+- When user signs-in for the first time, `UserModel.load()` will be called immediately after sign-in and the loaded user document may not have proper data on `{ registeredAt, updatedAt, profileReady }` since `user-doc-init-by-function` will happen a bit late.
+This is simply fine.
-  - So, for the very first time when the user signs-in, it is not easy to determin whether the user has `registeredAt` field in 1 seconds.
-But the `registeredAt` will surely be avaiable after a second.
-  - Why `registeredAt` is important? because it is being used as part of password.
-For this matter, users' uids never be seen by users.

-- Note, `registeredAt` is set to unchangable by the security rule.
-- Note, for the very first time when user signs-in,
+### UserModel.load()

-  /// Load user data(information) into the member variables.
-See README for details.
+- This loads user data(information) into the its member variables.
-  /// This is being invoked immediately after Firebase sign-in.
+  - This is being invoked immediately after user sign-in Firebase Auth.
-  ///
-  /// !
-Atttention - the app must save the return (user) value like below or unless it will produce error.
-  /// ```dart
-  ///   user = UserModel(uid: firebaseUser.uid);
-  ///   user = await user.load();
-  /// ```
+- The return value must be set to `user` member variable of the user service, Unless it would produce unexpected error.

+- Example of code in `UserService`
 ```dart
 /// Put user uid on UserModel, and the app can use the model's member methods already.
 user = UserModel(uid: uid);